do-somethings-haha/multi-threaded_calculate_unsigned_TOM_from_unsigned_or_signed_Adjacency_Matrix_of_WGCNA/README.md

 # fast_calculate_TOM_of_WGCNA
-Algorithm optimisation for weighted gene co-expression network analysis(WGCNA, a package of R language): accelerating the calculation of Topology Overlap Matrices(TOM) with C++
+Algorithm optimization for weighted gene co-expression network analysis(WGCNA, a package of R language): accelerating the calculation of Topology Overlap Matrices(TOM) with C++

 <h1>Introduction</h1>